Integration best practices – Service robustness

 Door Geert Liet / mrt 2017 / 1 Min

 Door Patrick van der Rijst / / 3 min

-The first point of contact for customers is often your service desk, so it's really important that it helps to raise customer satisfaction, but it should certainly make your life easier too.
-If you're planning to build a service desk (or help desk) using Jira Service Desk or you just want to improve your existing JSD portal, we're here to help!
-In this blog, we'll share some of the knowledge we've gained from building a great variety of Jira Service Desk Portals, for ourselves and for countless customers.
+The first point of contact for customers is often your service management, so it's really important that it helps to raise customer satisfaction, but it should certainly make your life easier too.
+If you're planning to build a service management (or help desk) using Jira Service Management or you just want to improve your existing JSM portal, we're here to help!
+In this blog, we'll share some of the knowledge we've gained from building a great variety of Jira Service Management Portals, for ourselves and for countless customers.

 The good news is that the tips you will find below are all relatively easy to implement.
 And applying these best practices should really help you optimise your service desk to meet both your own needs, and those of your customers.

-We could elaborate on this further, but in order to keep this blog short, we will assume you're convinced already about the usefulness of a service desk.
-If that's not the case (or if you need to convince someone else in your organisation) we recommend checking out this Atlassian blog article that serves up some interesting arguments as to why you should get a help desk.
+We could elaborate on this further, but in order to keep this blog short, we will assume you're already convinced about the usefulness of service management.
+If that's not the case (or if you need to convince someone else in your organisation), we recommend checking out this Atlassian blog article that serves up some interesting arguments as to why you should get a help desk.

-So let’s just get you started on the configuration of your Jira Service Desk by following these 5 easy steps:
+So let’s just get you started on the configuration of your Jira Service Management by following these 5 easy steps.

 Make it easy for your users to specify what they need your help with.
 By adding specific request types, support agents will be able to tackle issues more efficiently and resolve them quicker.
 This is because specific request types means requests can be prioritised, validated and assigned quickly and efficiently.
 Aside from that (and we will elaborate on this in the next step) you can request information from customers that relate to a specific type of request.